 In 1946 Harold married Willa Goheen and they had six children together.
-They had dairy cattle and horses.
+On this farm they had dairy cattle and horses.
 Today this is still a productive horse farm harvesting hay each year and remains in the Cooper family.
 This is a private residence without access to the property.